Lekematti/Inno-project/README.md

 - **Accessibility First**: Generated sites comply with WCAG standards for inclusivity.
 - **Download & Share**: Download your site as a standalone HTML file or share it directly.
 - **Authentication**: User authentication and profile management via NextAuth.
+- **Version Control for Generated Sites**: Automatically saves generated sites in versioned folders for easy access and updates.

 ## How It Works